deepseek-ai/DeepGEMM/README.md

 # DeepGEMM

-DeepGEMM is a comprehensive library of high-performance tensor core kernels purpose-built for modern large language models, covering GEMMs (FP8, FP4, BF16), fused MoE (Mega MoE), MQA scoring (Indexer), and more.
-Written in CUDA, all kernels are compiled at runtime via a lightweight Just-In-Time (JIT) module — no compilation required during installation.
+DeepGEMM is a unified, high-performance tensor core kernel library that brings together the key computation primitives of modern large language models — GEMMs (FP8, FP4, BF16), fused MoE with overlapped communication (Mega MoE), MQA scoring for the lightning indexer, HyperConnection (HC), and more — into a single, cohesive CUDA codebase.
+All kernels are compiled at runtime via a lightweight Just-In-Time (JIT) module, requiring no CUDA compilation during installation.

 DeepGEMM leverages some concepts from [CUTLASS](https://github.com/nvidia/cutlass) and [CuTe](https://github.com/NVIDIA/cutlass/tree/main/include/cute), but avoids heavy reliance on their templates or algebras.
 The library is designed for simplicity, with only a limited number of core kernel functions, making it a clean and accessible resource for learning NVIDIA GPU kernel optimization techniques.